-Sailing south down the Indus River he fought a group called the Malli, becoming severely wounded after he himself led an attack against their city wall.
+Under such conditions, many of his men insisted that Alexander turn back home, according to Abernethy.
+Sailing south down the Indus River, he fought a group called the Malli and was severely wounded after he led an attack against their city wall.
 After reaching the Indian Ocean he split his force in three.
 One element, with the heavy equipment, would take a relatively safe route to Persia, the second, under his command, would traverse Gedrosia, a largely uninhabited deserted area that no large force had ever crossed before.
 A third force, embarked on ships, would support Alexander's force and sail alongside them.

-The Gedrosia crossing was a miserable failure with up to three-quarters of Alexander's troops dying along the way, his fleet being unable to keep up with them due to bad winds.
+The Gedrosia crossing was a miserable failure, and upto three-quarters of Alexander's troops died along the way.
+His fleet was unable to keep up with the main force due to bad winds.
 "The burning heat and the lack of water destroyed a great part of the army and particularly the pack animals," Arrian wrote.

 Why Alexander chose to lead part of his force through Gedrosia is a mystery.
 It could simply be because no one had ever attempted to bring such a large force through it before and Alexander wanted to be the first.

-Alexander returned to Persia, this time as the ruler of a kingdom that stretched from the Balkans to Egypt to modern day Pakistan.
-In 324 B.C., he arrived in Susa, where a number of his innermost advisers took wives and got married.
+Alexander returned to Persia, this time as the ruler of a kingdom that stretched from the Balkans to Egypt to modern-day Pakistan.
+In 324 B.C., he arrived in Susa in present-day Iran, where a number of his innermost advisers got married.

-Alexander took two additional wives in addition to Roxana, whom he had married in central Asia.
-One was Barsine, daughter of Darius III, and another a Persian woman who Arrian identified as Parysatis.
-Roxana likely did not take kindly to her two new co-wives and, after Alexander's death, she may have had them both killed.
+Alexander got married to two other women, in addition to Roxana, whom he had married in central Asia.
+One was Barsine, daughter of Darius III, and the other was a Persian woman Arrian identified as Parysatis.
+Roxana likely did not take kindly to her two new co-wives and, after Alexander's death, she may have had them both killed, Plutarch wrote.